integrated suite of web applications, 12 months

 • Full spectrum of UX Design for 4 of the 6 suite applications, including interaction design, prototyping, testing, content design, & visual design

-• Conducted interviews & design reviews with remote clients and developers
+• Conducted interviews & design reviews with remote client stakeholders and developers

 • Ownership of all UI writing guidelines, help content, & training guides